 Modifying individual behaviour

-In our experience, when a patient safety incident review blames ‘human error’, a common approach adopted is to try to modify that individual’s behaviour through retraining or “telling them not to do that again”.
+In our experience, when a patient safety incident review blames ‘human error’, it is common for practices to try to modify that individual’s behaviour through retraining or “telling them not to do that again”.
 This approach is sometimes referred to as the ‘bad apple’ fallacy.

-In practice, adopting this approach often fails to prevent similar errors recurring.
+In practice, adopting this approach often results in similar errors recurring.

 Root cause analyses (RCA) or significant event analyses (SEA) are often conducted to investigate safety events, but often they focus on individual mistakes and don’t dive deeply enough into why people made these mistakes.

 Finding underlying factors

 One recent analysis highlighted an individual’s “poor communication” when raising a concern, but didn’t look for any underlying factors.

 For example, is there a relational difficulty with the colleague?
 Is there unresolved conflict that is inhibiting direct communication?
 Have there been historical bad behaviours across the team that influenced the individual’s approach and thus contributed to the failure to communicate effectively?

 In another analysis, it was found that an individual failed to follow a guideline, but there is no mention of the reason behind this non-compliance.

 For example, were interpersonal issues at play, as in the example above, or was the guideline out of date?
 This can often be the case when there is poor briefing in a rapid change period or organisation.
 Perhaps the individual was unable to follow the guideline because of a lack of resource or real/perceived support?